Music of Los Angeles: In the 2010s

 In 2010, Echo Park Rising emerged as an impromptu street fair celebrating the artists, musicians and businesses of the Echo Park neighborhood, creating an open environment for the enjoyment of live music, independent art, and local business.
 The festival hosts multiple official stages and activities throughout the weekend located on the main routes of Sunset Blvd, Glendale Blvd, Alvarado Avenue, Echo Park Avenue, as well as informal shows at local venues and establishments.
 It has since been named Best Music Festival by LA Weekly.
 Echo Park Rising is presented by the Echo Park Chamber of Commerce and programming is curated by Spaceland Presents.

+2020s

+Katseye, a girl group which debuted in 2024, is based in Los Angeles.
+The group was formed through the 2023 reality competition series Dream Academy, a collaboration between Hybe and Geffen Records.
+With members from the United States, Switzerland, the Philippines and South Korea, it has been described as a global girl group, blending stylistic traits of Western pop with the presentation attributed to K-pop.

 Los Angeles Women's Music Festival

 The Los Angeles Women's Music Festival was a summer music festival that featured exclusively female solo artists and female-led bands.
 The official theme of the festival was Females on Fire.
 The event took place on Saturday, August 25, 2007.

 Los Angeles based female musicians Gayle Day, Miria (singer), Gilli Moon and Toni Koch, in partnership with Warrior Girl Music, SheJay, and Adventure Art Entertainment, produced the first women's music festival in Los Angeles.
 Inspired by Lilith Fair and held at Woodley Park, home of WorldFest (LA), Los Angeles' largest Earth Day festival, the Los Angeles Women's Music Festival was an eco-music-fest featuring over 65 bands on 5 solar-powered stages, offering vegan, vegetarian and organic refreshments, and featuring pet adoptions, and was attended by over 2500 people.
 The Los Angeles Women's Music Festival also donated a percentage of proceeds to Los Angeles animal rescue groups.
 The festival was started in 2007 as an annual festival but was on hiatus during 2008 and was scheduled to return in 2009, although the latter event never materialized.
 As of 2015, it is on indefinite hiatus due to financial challenges.

 Some of the performers at the festival included: